mattfoster-personal/gke-gpu-setup/Interview/technical-interview/question-bank.md

 - How would you manage **multi-region GPU deployments**?
 - What considerations go into selecting **the next generation of GPUs**?
 - How do you ensure that **GPU scheduling policies** remain efficient as workloads grow?

+## Carl Questions:

+- how do you set up MIG configuration in K8s, or is that something that gets configured at a level lower than K8s?
+- how do you allocate contiguous GPUs for optimizing training?
+How do you allocate workloads to contiguous GPUs?
+- how do you set up the different networks (interconnect, infiniband, control plane, etc)
+- What metrics are most important in monitoring the health of the cluster?
+When troubleshooting, what correlations do you - look for between different metrics? (ie. CPU / GPU, GPU / interconnect / network, etc)
+- Probably don't need to test on inference questions at this point in time, unless there's extra time left in the interview
+- What kinds of cluster changes can be done without causing K8s to tear down the whole cluster and rebuild? (probably a terraform question)
+- What IaC tooling do you prefer and why? (ie. terraform, pulumi, gcloud, etc)